 disease or condition before any symptoms appear.
 Experts recommend routine

-colon cancer testing for everyone age 50 and older who has a normal risk for
+colorectal cancer screening for everyone age 50 and older who has a normal risk for

 colon cancer.
 Your doctor may recommend earlier or more frequent testing if you have a higher risk for colon cancer.
 Talk to

 your doctor about when you should be tested.

 For more information, see: